nyrxe/cad-with-ai/README.md

-# CAD with AI - Voxelizer
+# CAD with AI - Voxelizer part

-A powerful PLY to voxel pipeline with color propagation for CAD models.
+An PLY file model to voxel pipeline with color propagation for CAD models.
 Process multiple files with organized batch processing.

-## 🚀 Quick Start
+##  Quick Start

 ### 1. Setup
 ```bash